saleheddinetouil/acs/README.md

 Clone the project into local

 Install all the npm packages.
-Go into the project folder and type the following command to install all npm packages
+Go into the project folder(client & server) and type the following command to install all npm packages

 ```bash
 npm install